texifter/tools-for-twitter/README.md

 ## License

 This software is licensed under the MIT license (see the [LICENSE](./LICENSE) file).

-By using this code, you assume all responsibility for any damages, additional charges, and all issues.
+No warranty of any kind is expressed or implied by your use of this software.